Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

 \subsection{WTT Operators}

-As mentioned above, BDEMM uses a WTT operation to give the predictive distribution of the correct model at each time instant.
-In what follows, I introduce five WTT operators that can be selected in practice.
+As previously mentioned, BDEMM employs a WTT operator to provide the predictive distribution of the correct model at each time step.
+The following subsections review five practical options for the WTT operator.